 - Vegan Eggnog Recipe - There are two recipes here, both vegan.
 One is quite involved, while the other would be simple to whip up quickly.

-- Healthy Vegan Eggnog - Lots of options here for different types of milks and sweeteners.
+- Fat-Free Vegan Eggnog - Lots of options here for different types of milks and sweeteners.

-- A Healthy Jalapeno - Easy vanilla eggnog can be made whenever you feel like a holiday treat, and is perfect to serve to guests.
+- Simple Eggnog - Easy vanilla eggnog can be made whenever you feel like a holiday treat, and is perfect to serve to guests.

 The trick to making great soy-based eggnog is to be brave and experiment with lots of different ingredients and options.
 It's simple to add extra ingredients and keep blending the mixture until it reaches the taste and texture you desire.